teliosdev/nova/README.md

 Supernova is licensed under the MIT License, which can be found [here](LICENSE).

 @TODO: note benefit of installing posix-spawn when using local remote.

+(note: in order to work with libsodium, the location of the library needs to be added to `LD_LIBRARY_PATH`)